madeleineforbes/gwenbell.com/content.md

 + I write this site in vanishing ink.
 Read it today.
 It may be gone tomorrow.
 + Reach me at [gwen at gwenbell.com](mailto:gwen@gwenbell.com).
-+ For one on one technical support, when you contact me please self-evaluate and share your skill level.
-HTML/CSS/Markdown - I consider beginner, Git/Stylus/Jade/Express/Node - I consider intermediate.
++ For technical support, when you contact me please self-evaluate and share your skill level.
+Beginner: learning HTML/CSS/Markdown.
+Intermediate: Git/Stylus/Jade/Express/Node.